Raw Food Math Demystified: The Ultimate Calculator Guide

 Step 1: Calculate Your Dog's RER

 Determining the Resting Energy Requirement.
-This is the baseline number of calories your dog needs to maintain basic bodily functions like breathing and digestion while at rest.
-The NRC 2006 formula (70 × body weight in kg^0.75) is exclusively the gold standard because it accounts for exponential metabolic scaling, ensuring that a 10kg dog is calculated as having different fuel needs than a 50kg dog.
+This represents the baseline calories your dog needs to maintain basic bodily functions like breathing and digestion at rest.
+The NRC 2006 formula (70 × body weight in kg^0.75) serves as the clinical gold standard.
+It accounts for exponential metabolic scaling.
+This proves a 10kg dog requires different fuel volumes than a 50kg dog.

 Step 2: Apply Activity Factor (MER)

 Adjusting caloric flow for lifestyle and life stage.
-Once you have the RER, you must multiply it by a factor that represents your dog's actual energy output.
-This is a straightforward way to prevent obesity in couch potatoes or energy deficits in working athletes.
+You must multiply your dog's RER by a factor representing their actual daily energy output.
+This mandatory step prevents severe obesity in couch potatoes.
+It also prevents dangerous energy deficits in working athletes.

 Factor Range Dog Type